Pedro Gil Street

 Pedro Gil Street (formerly Herran Street) is an east-west inner city street and a tertiary national road in south-central Manila, Philippines.
 It is 3.65 km long and spans the entire length of Ermita, Malate, Paco, and Santa Ana.
 The street is served by the Pedro Gil LRT Station along Taft Avenue and the Paco railway station along Quirino Avenue.
 It also continues towards the central Metro Manila cities of Mandaluyong and San Juan across the Pasig River as New Panaderos and General Kalentong Streets.

-The street was named after Pedro Gil, a Filipino diplomat and legislator from Manila.
-It was previously known as Herran Street, after José de la Herrán, a Spanish captain during the Battle of Manila Bay.
+The street was named after Pedro Gil, a Filipino diplomat and legislator from Manila who first gained popularity in the area as a physician.
+It was previously known as Herran Street, after José Rafael de la Herrán y Lacoste, a Spanish captain (and Mayor of Tondo) during the Battle of Manila Bay.

 Route description

-From the east, Pedro Gil Street originates at the intersection with Calderon and New Panaderos Streets fronting the Santa Ana Church in Santa Ana district, where it is divided by a median of greenery and sculptures known as Plaza Felipe Calderon.
+From the east, Pedro Gil Street originates at the intersection with Calderon and New Panaderos Streets, fronting the Santa Ana Church in Santa Ana district, where it is divided by a median of greenery and sculptures known as Plaza Felipe Calderon.
 Heading west, it passes by the Santa Ana Market before it narrows into a four-lane undivided road west of Medel Street.
-Continuing past old heritage houses and a few commercial establishments, Pedro Gil crosses into the northern portion of San Andres and Paco districts where it is interrupted by the Paco railway station and Quirino Avenue.
-The downtown portion of Paco, as well as Ermita and Malate, lie across this intersection passing by the Paco Church, Robinsons Manila shopping mall, and universities such as University of the Philippines Manila and Saint Paul University Manila.
-The Ermita-Malate portion in which the street serves as boundary also contains several hotels like the New World Manila Bay Hotel (formerly Hyatt Hotel & Casino Manila).
+Continuing past old heritage houses and a few commercial establishments, Pedro Gil crosses into the northern portion of San Andres and Paco districts, where it is interrupted by the Paco railway station and Quirino Avenue.
+The downtown portion of Paco, Ermita, and Malate lie across this intersection, passing by the Paco Church, Robinsons Manila shopping mall, and universities such as the University of the Philippines Manila and St. Paul University Manila.
+The Ermita-Malate portion, where the street serves as a boundary, also contains several hotels like the New World Manila Bay Hotel (formerly Hyatt Hotel & Casino Manila).
 Roxas Boulevard lies at its western end.

 The street is mostly a two-way road as its sections between Quirino Avenue and Peñafrancia Street and between Agoncillo Street and Roxas Boulevard are one-way eastbound.